 Dedicated servers

-Dedicated hosting gives you full control and the maximum performance profile—ideal for high-traffic apps, custom stacks, or compliance-sensitive deployments.
+Dedicated hosting gives you full control and maximum performance—ideal for high-traffic apps, custom stacks, or compliance-sensitive deployments.
+GoDaddy offers self-managed, managed, and fully-managed admin options, all with full root access.

 Reseller hosting

-You can set your own margins, bundle care plans, and let GoDaddy’s backend handle fulfillment and much of the support—handy if you’d rather focus on design and marketing.
+You can bundle care plans and let GoDaddy’s backend handle storefront payments and much of the support—useful if you’d rather focus on design and marketing.

 Conclusion